 Some Forgetfulness is Normal

-When this happens repeatedly, it’s easy to think that age-related decline in our brains is to blame.
+When this happens repeatedly, it’s easy to think that age-related decline is to blame.
 Just like the rest of our bodies, brain cells “shrink” as we get older.
-They maintain fewer connections with other neurons and store fewer chemicals necessary for sending messages to other neurons.
+They form fewer connections with other neurons and produce fewer of the chemicals necessary to send messages to other neurons.

 However, not all memory lapses are linked to aging.
 In many cases, the reasons are more trivial, such as fatigue, anxiety, or distraction.

-Memory experts Oliver Baumann and Cindy Jones from Bond University (Australia) assert that a certain level of forgetfulness is perfectly normal.
+Memory experts Oliver Baumann and Cindy Jones from Bond University (Australia) say that a certain level of forgetfulness is perfectly normal.

-Our memory system is designed in such a way that some forgetting is a completely natural phenomenon.
-It’s not a flaw but rather a feature.
-Retaining a vast array of information can exhaust our metabolism, and an overload of information can slow down or hinder the retrieval of memories from the depths of our minds.
+Our memory system is designed so that some forgetting is completely natural.
+It’s not a flaw but a feature.
+Retaining a vast array of information consumes metabolic resources, and an overload of information can make it harder to retrieve memories from the depths of our minds.

 Unfortunately, we don’t always get to decide what’s important to remember.
 Our brains do that for us.
 Typically, they prioritize social information (political news, the latest gossip) while easily discarding abstract information (like numbers).